Zhong-Lab-UCSD/iMARGI-Docker/docs/source/installation.md

 to learn how to do it.
 You might encounter some other problems caused by system settings specifically to Windows or macOS, please check the [Guides for Issues on Windows and macOS System page](https://sysbio.ucsd.edu/imargi_pipeline/faq_win_mac.html) to find a solution.

+After installation, the Docker service might be automatically started on some system (such as Ubuntu), but for other systems, it needs to be started manually with root privilege.
+Start the Docker service.
+You can choose a proper Linux command to start it.

+- Ubuntu, Debian, Fedora: `sudo service docker start`
+- CentOS: `sudo systemctl start docker`

+For macOS and Windows users, you need to start the Docker Desktop or Docker Toolbox application.

 ## Docker Container Usage Instructions